sohamwce/stm32-rtos-vs-function-call-benchmark/README.md

 ## 9. Conclusion

-This project measures how much time the RTOS scheduler consumes by comparing a pure function-call approach with a real context-switching approach using two equal-priority tasks.
+ measures how much time the RTOS scheduler consumes by comparing a pure function-call approach with a real context-switching approach using two equal-priority tasks.
 The cooperative method gives the maximum possible throughput, and the RTOS method shows reduced throughput because of syscall + context switch overhead.